CosmicHorrorDev/subwinder/docs/Exceptions.md

 ### `SubDownloadError`

 Raised when the user tries to download subtitles in a way that needs either the directory name or media name without having been provided that information.
-Or this is raised when the user has reached the download limit.
+Or when the user has reached the download limit.

 ### `SubHashError`